cluster-labs/dappbase-web/README.md

 Our goal is to use generalized standards that allow a lot of projects to the platform.
 And while working IPFS stack for a while I realized that projects like [Libp2p](http://libp2p.io), [Multiformats](http://multiformats.io), [IPLD](http://ipld.io) provide a great base to start from.

-The dappbase platform is divided into different sections:
+The SimpleAsWater platform is divided into different sections:
 - Authentication [WIP]
 - Database [WIP]
 - Storage [WIP]